 Fr.
 Michael McCabe

-Father McCabe is honored to serve God's people at St. Joseph Parish.
-Some of his outside interests are musicals, trains, investments and a good round of golf.
+Fr.
+McCabe is honored to serve God's people at St. Joseph Parish.
+Some of his outside interests are musicals, trains, investments, and a good round of golf.